 Not everybody with allergies has asthma, but most people with asthma have allergies.

-Many different substances and events can "trigger" an asthma attack:
+Many different substances and events can "trigger" an asthma attack, including:

-In fact, about 80 percent of children with asthma also have allergies and, for them, allergens are often the most common asthma triggers.
+In fact, about 80% of children with asthma also have allergies and, for them, allergens are often the most common asthma triggers.

 Molds are present in the spring and late summer, particularly around areas of decaying vegetation.
 Children with mold allergies should avoid playing in piles of dead leaves in the fall.

-Dust mites congregate in places where food for them (e.g , flakes of human skin) is plentiful.
+Dust mites congregate in places where food for them (such as flakes of human skin) is plentiful.
 That means they are most commonly found in upholstered furniture, bedding, and rugs.

 Padded furnishings, such as mattresses, box springs, pillows, and cushions should be encased in allergen-proof, zip-up covers, which are available through catalogs and specialized retailers.